Differential Geometry of Curves and Surfaces in Lorentz-Minkowski space: The Lorentz-Minkowski space

 We define the \emph{ortocrone group} by

-We say that $A$ mantains the timelike orientation if given a future-directed orthonormal base $B$, then the base obtained by $B'=A\cdot B$ is also future-directed.
-We also have the next characterization of $O_1^+(3)$: $A\in O_1^+(3)$ if and only $a_{33}>0$.
-The set $O_1^+(3)$ is a group with two components: one of them is $O_1^+(3)\cap SO_1(3)$ and the other one is $O_1^+(3)-(O_1^+(3)\cap SO_1(3))$.\footnote{Recall that the isometries of $\e^3$, the orthogonal group $O(3)$, it has exactly two connected components, being one of them, the special orthogonal group $SO(3)$.
-Moreover $SO(3)$ is a compact set.}
+We say that $A$ preserves the timelike orientation if $A$ carries a future-directed basis $B$ in other future-directed basis.
+The set $O_1^+(3)$ is a group with two components, one of them is $O_1^+(3)\cap SO_1(3)$.
+This proves that $O_1(3)$ has exactly four components.
+This contrast with the isometries $O(3)$ of Euclidean space $\e^3$, which has exactly two connected components, being one of them, the special orthogonal group $SO(3)$.

-Our interest is the following group.
-We define the \emph{special Lorentz ortocrone} group as the set